UofMTigerFan/ProjectFileCompression/README.md

 # ProjectFileCompression

 This project features two forms of compression, each of which has their own strengths.
 SchubsH.java uses Huffman encoding while SchubsL.java uses LZW compression.
+Huffman encoding predicts the repeated usage of characters, assigning binary values to the characters based on how often they are used.
+Ones that are used more often have shorter binary values than ones that are used less often.
+LZW compression meanwhile is a highly commonly used compression algorithm that is commonly used with image or gif compression.

 # How to run
 1. Download the files